Few things are more frustrating than being continually outwitted by a squirrel on a mission to steal food from the bird feeder in your yard.

 Place Bird Feeder Out of Reach

-Squirrels are more than capable of jumping up to eight feet horizontally and 11 feet down in search of food.
-Although you may love having your bird feeder adjacent to your favorite tree, it’s best to move it at least 12 feet from anything squirrels can use as a launching pad to make a crash landing onto it.
+Squirrels can jump impressive distances in their quest for food.
+They can jump up to 8 feet horizontally and down over 11 feet vertically.
+Although you may love having your bird feeder next to your favorite tree for optimal viewing, it is best to position it at least 12 feet away from anything a squirrel could use as a launching point.
+This position makes it much harder for them to make a flying leap onto the feeder.

 Bird Feeder Baffle

 If relocating your bird feeder is not an option, install a squirrel baffle.
 Baffles are shaped like an upside-down bowl and attach to the pole below your hanging bird feeder.
 It acts as a shield to prevent access by hungry squirrels.
 When a squirrel jumps onto the baffle, it slides down the smooth surface back to the ground.

 For pole-mounted feeders, position the baffle above the feeder itself.
 The determined squirrel will still jump onto the baffle but harmlessly slide down its slick surface without reaching the seed.
 Squirrel baffles are an effective mechanical deterrent for feeders staying in prime squirrel territory.

 Squirrel Proof Bird Feeders

 Specialized squirrel-proof bird feeders provide another line of defense against thieving squirrels.
 These feeders employ a closing mechanism that slams shut when anything heavier than a bird lands on the perch.
 At the same time, the feeder forcibly shakes or spins the intruder off to the ground.

 It then automatically resets itself to allow feathered friends back in for a snack.